Alfresco/docs-alfresco/insight-engine/latest/using/sql/zeppelin-sql.md

 title: Sample Insight Zeppelin SQL
 ---

-Using Alfresco Insight Zeppelin you can create some reports with the following example SQL queries:
+Using Insight Zeppelin you can create some reports with the following example SQL queries:

-> **Note:** Alfresco Insight Zeppelin comes with a note and example reports, see [Alfresco Insight Zeppelin reports and notes]({% link insight-engine/latest/config/note.md %}).
+> **Note:** Insight Zeppelin comes with a note and example reports, see [Insight Zeppelin reports and notes]({% link insight-engine/latest/using/reports/reports.md %}).

 ### The number of documents in the repository